withparadox2/SimpleOCR/README.md

 book.
 None of apps shipped in play store can provide a style I expect, so I decide to make one by my self, that's the birth of SimpleOCR.

-For now, there are only two templates available, "default" and "poetry", both keep tiny and concise.
-The images rendered by these two templates are showed below.
+For now, there are three templates available, "default", "poetry" and "dream", both keep tiny and concise.
+The images rendered by these templates are showed below.

 ### Template Default